-- Posted by Neil H. Buchanan

 In that blog post, Krugman off-handededly dismisses a recent article in Dissent by Galbraith, calling it an "oddly off-center attack on Thomas Piketty."
 At best, this is snark.
 At worst, it is malpractice.
 Whatever one might think of Galbraith's argument, waiving it away as if it is some kind of unmoored personal attack is simply out of bounds.
 One might ultimately conclude that Piketty's argument is important, even after accepting Galbraith's critique of Piketty's book.
 That is my conclusion, and in fact, it seems to be Galbraith's conclusion as well.
 All one needs to do is read Galbraith's entire article.
 But dismissing the article as if it is meaningless is simply dishonest.

 But the bulk of Galbraith's piece is undeniably a full-on attack on much of Piketty's book.
 In particular, he faults Piketty for mischaracterizing a famous debate called "the Cambridge Controversies" (aka "the Capital Controversies," "the Two Cambridges," "The Cambridge-Cambridge Debate," and similar variations).
 Galbraith is right that Piketty is wrong.
-Here, I will explain briefly that debate, what Piketty got wrong, and how the misrepresentation by Piketty reflects badly on him (and Krugman, and others in the orthodox camp).
+Here, I will briefly explain that debate, what Piketty got wrong, and how the misrepresentation by Piketty reflects badly on him (and Krugman, and others in the orthodox camp).
 In a post next week, I will bring this home by describing why it matters, in terms of policy implications.

 The word "capital" can refer to financial assets, as in "having lots of capital to invest."
 For macroeconomic purposes, however, and especially for the purposes of the Cambridge Controversies, capital refers to non-financial assets that are used to produce economic output.
 Generally, this means the physical assets that capitalists own, such as factories, transportation networks, machinery, and so on.